fastcode3d/JustinYuu.github.io/_posts/2018-03-22-Foreword of this categories.md

 ---
 layout: post
-title: "Forewords of this categories"
+title: "Foreword of this categories"
-description: "Forewords."
+description: "Foreword."
 categories: [C-Primer-Plus]
 tags: [C]
 redirect_from:
   - /2018/03/22/
 ---
-#Forewords of this categories(C Primer Plus)
+#Foreword of this categories(C Primer Plus)

   Categories [C Primer Plus] mainly contains my own answers of *C Primer Plus* Programming Assignment ,and my own thoughts about something apperaerd in this book.